pushme-pullyou/tootoo-2021/cookbook-threejs/glc-globe-csv-indemnity/README.md

 * Arable acres per county is added to data set; indemnity per acre is displayed
 * Current year color indicates the difference with a moving averages pf the data
 * Rainfall or other weather difference with moving average is indicated
-* Crop types are indicated
+* Crop types and acres of crop areas are indicated
 * Legends and colors developed in more detail
 * Popups display statistics such as average and total indemnity for the entire rand and or decade
 * Data from more recent years is added